0xOperant/operant.blog/content/about.md

 {{< figure src="/images/me/avatar.png" title="Dave Bell (@operant)" >}}

+{{< twitter_simple 1131923277507637250 >}}

 ## A little about myself

 Hello, I'm Dave.
 From my LinkedIn bio: I am a proven Red Team leader with extensive experience managing, leading, planning and executing Red Team operations in multiple industries and disciplines across the globe.
-I have broad experience in both the Public and Private sectors and have been recognized for my expertise in numerous ways--most recently by being featured in the "Tribe of Hackers: Red Team Edition" book published by Wiley.
+I have broad experience in both the Public and Private sectors and have been recognized for my expertise in numerous ways--most recently by being featured in the "[Tribe of Hackers: Red Team Edition](/toh)" book published by Wiley.

 ## A little about this site